Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Introduction

 \section{Introduction}

 Consider the situation of a policy-maker that is tasked with allocating a certain amount of budget to improve the health of a number of infrastructures in a post-disaster scenario.
 If, due to the repair, the health of a certain infrastructure improves, it provides the perception of a high reward to the planner.
-However, such improvement comes at the ``cost" of the amount of money that is allocated to it.
-How should the planner allocate the money over a long-period of time?
-To answer such a question is same as assigning a policy to each infrastructure that states how much money should that infrastructure draw from the budget pool based on the global state of all infrastructures.
+However, such improvement comes at the ``cost'' of the amount of money that is allocated to it.
+How should the planner allocate the money over a long period of time?
+To answer such a question is the same as assigning a policy to each infrastructure that states how much money should that infrastructure draw from the budget pool based on the global state of all infrastructures.
 The aim of designing such policies should be to maximize the expected cumulative reward while obeying the budget constraint.

 Strategizing the decisions of a large pool of interacting agents under certain constraints is a frequently appearing problem in many branches of social science and engineering.
-For example, such framework can be applied for collision avoidance in self-driving cars \citep{fisac2018general}, safety precautions in robotic environment \citep{garcia2015comprehensive} etc. A common way to deal with such problems is to use the framework of constrained multi-agent reinforcement learning (CMARL).
+For example, such a framework can be applied to power-constrained wireless sensor networks \citep{buratti2009overview}, energy harvesting communication networks \citep{wang2015iterative}, queuing systems with stability constraints \citep{xiang2014joint}, etc. A common way to deal with such problems is to use the framework of constrained multi-agent reinforcement learning (CMARL).
 In cooperative CMARL, the goal is to maximize the aggregate reward of the whole population while obeying some specified constraints.
-Unfortunately, as the number of agents increases, the size of the joint state-space increases exponentially, rendering the task of maximizing reward incredibly hard.
+Unfortunately, as the number of agents increases, the size of the joint state space increases exponentially, rendering the task of maximizing reward incredibly hard.